 Hidden Wisdom

-Hidden Wisdom is hosted by Meghan Farner, mentor, author of “Consider Yourself as Eve: A Guide to Spiritual Development for Women (and the Men Who Love Them.), and spiritual life coach.
-Meghan provides 1:1, group, and couples mentorship to help women embrace their divine femininity, connect with God, and ascend.
+Hidden Wisdom is hosted by Meghan Farner, mentor and author of “Consider Yourself as Eve: A Guide to Spiritual Development for Women (and the Men Who Love Them.)

 Learn more at meghanfarner.com